Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/6_Machine_Learning_Course.md

 cv2.imshow('MediaPipe Selfie Segmentation', result_image)
 ```

-The first parameter within the function brackets, "'MediaPipe Objectron'", represents the window name, while the second parameter, "result_image", denotes the image to be displayed.
+The first parameter within the function brackets, "'**MediaPipe Objectron**'", represents the window name, while the second parameter, "**result_image**", denotes the image to be displayed.

 ### 6.2.4 Face Detection